ricab/scope_guard/README.md

 | **SG_REQUIRE_NOEXCEPT_IN_CPP17 defined**             | Y     |  *Z*   |

-Note: to obtain more output (e.g. because there was a failure), run `VERBOSE=1 make test_verbose` instead, to get the command lines used in compilation tests, as well as the test output.
+Note: to obtain more output (e.g. because there was a failure), run `VERBOSE=1 make test_verbose` instead.
+This shows the command lines used in compilation tests, as well as the test output.